2017 Osborn Elliott Prize for Excellence in Journalism on AsiaVIEW EVENT DETAILS

 Now in its 14th year, Asia Society’s “Oz Prize” is the premier honor bestowed for excellence in journalism on Asia.
-It honors the late Osborn Elliott, the legendary journalist and longtime Newsweek editor, who set new standards for reporting and editing and became one of the earliest practitioners of "civic journalism."
+The $10,000 award honors the late Osborn Elliott, legendary journalist and longtime Newsweek editor.

-John Micklethwait is the Editor-in Chief of Bloomberg where he oversees editorial content across all Bloomberg platforms, including its news, newsletters, magazines, opinion, television, radio and digital properties, as well as its research services including Bloomberg Intelligence.
-Prior to joining Bloomberg in February 2015, Micklethwait was Editor -in-Chief of The Economist.
+John Micklethwait is the editor-in-chief of Bloomberg where he oversees editorial content across all Bloomberg platforms, including its news, newsletters, magazines, opinion, television, radio and digital properties, as well as Bloomberg Intelligence.
+Prior to joining Bloomberg in 2015, Micklethwait was editor-in-chief of The Economist.
 He is the co-author of six books, most recently The Fourth Revolution: The Global Race to Reinvent the State.
-In 2010, Micklethwait was named Editor's Editor by the British Society of Magazine Editors.

 For event details visit https://asiasociety.org/new-york/events/2017-osborn-elliott-prize-excellence-journalism-asia Asia Society 725 Park Avenue New York, NY 10021